Dr Lily Canter, principal lecturer and Subject Group Leader

 Carolyn writes freelance features specialising in travel for publications including easyjet Traveller, The Yorkshire Post, The Press Association, Country Walking, Britain, Fortean Times and The Journalist.

 She enjoys a parallel career as a poet.
 Her prize-winning work has appeared in leading poetry journals and magazines such as Haiku Quarterly, The Reader and Mslexia and The Sheffield Anthology: A City Imagined alongside poems by Jarvis Cocker, beat poet Roger McGough and Carol Ann Duffy.

-Helen Johnston, associate lecturer
+Emma Wilkinson, associate lecturer